muehlefeldt/unity-machine-learning/docs/run-log.md

 * First run with 25e6 steps to get feel for config.
 * Using build.
 * Result was strange.
 Reward for rotation may be too large.
+* Developed strategy was to simply rotate until max limit was reached.
 * Terminated.

 ## 1086
 * Reward change.
 Now +0.05 for rotation.
 * Otherwise rerun of 1085.
+* Remark: Reward for rotation maybe stupid.

+## 1087 - 1089
+* Python code tests.
+Can be ignored.

+## 1090
+* Reward function does ignore rotation.